AvolitesLtd/TitanManual/docs/capture-visualiser/setting-up-the-rig.md

 sidebar_label: Setting up the Rig
 ---

+import Keys from '/src/components/key.ts';

 Setting up the Stage and Rigging
 --------------------------------

 To help you see what your rig will really look like you can add fixed elements of staging and rigging.

-Open the Capture Visualiser Settings window by double pressing \<Open/View\>, then select Visualiser Settings from the window select buttons (or you can use the \{Open Settings\} context button in the Capture window.)
+Open the Capture Visualiser Settings window by double pressing <Keys.HardKey>Open/View</Keys.HardKey>, then select Visualiser Settings from the window select buttons (or you can use the <Keys.ContextKey>Open Settings</Keys.ContextKey> context button in the Capture window.)
 Click the **Stage** tab.

 ![Capture Visualiser Settings Window](/docs/images/Capture-Visualiser-Settings-Window.png)

 **"Floor"** and **"Back Wall"** are provided by default.
-You can add other objects by clicking the \{+\} button at the bottom of the list.
+You can add other objects by clicking the <Keys.ContextKey>+</Keys.ContextKey> button at the bottom of the list.

 Click on the object in the list on the left hand side to position and angle the object using the controls on the right.
 You can either type